-2014 Application Forms
+2015 Application Forms

-- The 8-page Application Form MUST be completed in its entirety and submitted by the teacher as one document stapled together in page number order.
-All additional forms must be attached after the 8-page application. - All fields must be completed unless otherwise indicated. - Each team member must submit a separate, signed Form (1B). - Additional Forms not included in the Application itself can be downloaded using the Forms link on the website home page.
+- The 8-page Application Form MUST be completed online at www.science-fair.org/rules-and-registration/online-application/ in its entirety and submitted by the teacher as one document stapled together in page number order.
+All additional forms must be attached after the 8-page application. - All fields must be completed unless otherwise indicated. - Each team member must submit a separate, signed Form (1B), and application consent forms on pp 7-8. - Additional Forms not included in the Application itself can be downloaded using the Forms link on the website Application Instructions page.